softius/phlow/docs/concepts.md

 # Concepts
 Phlow utilises the notion of workflow to model a process of any kind, through which a piece of work passes from initiation to completion.
 Each workflow must have a clear starting step (initiation), one or more intermediate steps (execution) and one or more ending steps (completion).

-Workflow steps are useful to describe the process and consist of the following tree categories: activities, events and gateways.
+Workflow steps are useful to describe the process and consist of the following tree categories: actions, events and conditionals.

 ## Events
 An event denotes something that happens.